lightsam/utility-splitter-2/README.md

 https://angular.io/guide/deployment

-`ng build --prod --output-path docs --base-href /utility-splitter-2/`
+`ng build --output-path docs --base-href /utility-splitter-2/`

 When the build is complete, make a copy of docs/index.html and name it docs/404.html.